Configure EtherCAT Network by Using TwinCAT 3

 In the new dialog, find the EL3102.
 Only variables with the data type selected above are visible.
 Both INT and UINT appear.
 Select any one of the EL3102 variables.
 You may need to change with check boxes are active under the Show Variables or Show Variable Types lists.

-All of the EL3102 transmit (Input to master stack) variables are now included in the task just by selecting one of them.
+All of the EL3102 transmit (Input to main device stack) variables are now included in the task just by selecting one of them.

-Repeat for one receive (Output to slave) variable for that slave.
+Repeat for one receive (Output to subordinate device) variable for that subordinate device.

 Configure EtherCAT Task Outputs

 To configure the task outputs:

 Analog outputnode of

 AO Outputs Channel 1to the